Pharmacy Residency FAQs

 What teaching opportunities are available?

 Henry Ford Macomb Hospital is closely affiliated with Wayne State University, so precepting pharmacy students is an expectation of residents.
-The residents will also participate in a teaching program through Wayne State University, where they will have meetings and activities to enhance their teaching skills.
-During the residency year, residents will work with a professor to provide a lecture or problem-based learning (PBL) case for pharmacy students at Wayne State University.
+The residents can also voluntarily participate in a longitudinal teaching program through Wayne State University, where they will have monthly meetings and workshops to enhance their teaching skills.
+If residents participate in the program, they will work with a professor to provide a lecture or problem-based learning (PBL) case for pharmacy students at Wayne State University.

 Are your residents required to work holidays?